 - (1) A residential lease contract may prescribe that the lessee pays a deposit in the amount of up to three months' rent to the lessor in order to secure claims arising from the contract.
 The lessee may pay the deposit within three months in equal instalments.
-The first instalment shall be paid after entry into the lease contract. - (2) The deposit shall be kept by the lessor in a credit institution separately from the assets of the lessor and at least at the local average interest rate.
-The interest belongs to the lessee and increases the deposit. - (3) The lessee may demand repayment of a deposit if the lessor does not inform the lessee of a claim of the lessor against the lessee within two months after expiry of the lease contract.
+The first instalment shall be paid after entry into the lease contract. - (11) If a lessor has satisfied the lessor's claim against a lessee for the account of a deposit, the lessor may demand restoration of the deposit by the lessee to the extent agreed upon in the dwelling lease contract.
+The lessee may restore the deposit pursuant to the procedure provided for in the second sentence of subsection (1) of this section.
+The first instalment has to be paid after the lessor files a claim for restoring the deposit.
+[RT I, 04.01.2021, 2 entry into force 14.01.2021] - (2) The deposit shall be kept by the lessor in a credit institution separately from the assets of the lessor and at least at the local average interest rate.
+The interest belongs to the lessee and increases the deposit. - (3) The lessee may demand repayment of a deposit if the lessor does not inform the lessee of a claim of the lessor against the lessee within two months after expiry of the lease contract. - (4) The deposit and the accumulated interest shall not be included in the bankruptcy estate of the lessor and a claim for payment cannot be made thereon against the lessor in enforcement proceedings.
+[RT I, 04.01.2021, 2 entry into force 14.01.2021] - (5) A lessee may replace a deposit in agreement with the lessor with other equivalent security under the terms and conditions provided for in subsections 98 (1) and (2) of this Act.
+[RT I, 04.01.2021, 2 entry into force 14.01.2021]

-Division 5 Duration and Expiry of Lease Contract
+Duration and Expiry of Lease Contract